CAPC-CG: A Large-Scale, Expert-Directed LLM-Annotated Corpus of Adaptive Policy Communication in China: Conclusion

 \section{Conclusion}

-This paper introduces and validates \textbf{CAPC-CG}, which, to our knowledge, is the most comprehensive paragraph-level corpus of Chinese policy directives for NLP research, built around a novel taxonomy of five nuanced signals.
-By implementing a theoretically-grounded annotation framework and leveraging fine-tuned Language Models, we created a first-of-its-kind computable dataset.
+This paper introduces and validates \textbf{CAPC-CG}, which, to our knowledge, is the most comprehensive paragraph-level corpus of Chinese policy directives for NLP research, built around a five-color typology of policy signals.
+By innovating a theory-driven annotation method and leveraging fine-tuned LLMs, we constructed a novel, computable dataset.

-We hope releasing this dataset will spark studies of policy language in different political systems and the training of advanced models.
-By bridging political science and NLP, we hope \textbf{CAPC-CG} can empower a new generation of research in comparative and adaptive policy communication.
+We hope this dataset will enable studies of policy language across political systems and the development of more advanced models.
+We show how political science theory can be operationalized at scale using cutting-edge methods in NLP, positioning CAPC-CG as a foundation for research in adaptive and comparative policy communication.